JTayGang/MeowyUtils/SkyrimCompass/README.md

    Thats because it IS.
 It copies your moodles and locis so that they show for both, and hides the extra copy.
 - After using /xlkill some statuses randomly reappear on next login.

-   TO FIX: Close the game normally once to save your characters "state".
+   TO FIX: Close the game normally once to save your character's "state".
 - Moodle timers do not display a countdown unless "persist expire time" is enabled for the moodle.

    I couldnt find a fix for this.
 (The timer still works fine, just doesnt display)